 Many businesses make the mistake of creating one page that lists all of their products or services.
 This means the page is much less specific than a page dedicated to a single product or service.
 Google is looking to provide the most useful pages for the people searching, so a specific page is more likely to satisfy a user.

-Check to make sure you have a page for every service or product that you want to promote in Google.
+Check to make sure you have a page for every service or product that you want to promote in Google’s search results.
 If you don’t have a page for a particular product or service, create one.

 #3: Expand Thin Content